[Article] Introduction to Security Assertion Markup Language 2.0

 Web-based SSO with HTTP POST binding

-The following flow diagram shows a simple deployment of SAML 2.0 web-based Single-Sign-On using the HTTP POST binding for the Service Provider’s requests, and Identity Provider’s response.
+The following flow diagram shows a simple deployment of SAML 2.0 web-based SSO using HTTP POST binding for the Service Provider’s requests, and the Identity Provider’s response.

 - The principal requests a target resource at the service provider